ekedonald/DevOps-Projects/18-Migration-to-the-Сloud-with-Containerization/README.md

 ## Step 3: Deploy the MySQL Container to your Docker Engine

-1. Once you have the image, move on to deploying a new MySQL container with:
+1. Once you have the image, move on to deploying a new MySQL container.

 ```sh
 docker run --name <container_name> -e MYSQL_ROOT_PASSWORD=<my-secret-pw> -d mysql/mysql-server:latest